ADO Pilot Privacy Policy

 11.2 Legal Compliance

-We will comply with all applicable data breach notification laws, including:
+We comply with the data breach notification laws applicable to our Service, including:

 11.3 Your Responsibility